deeplearning4j/deeplearning4j/examples-tour.md

 ### Custom Layer

-Need to add a Layer with features that are not available in DeepLearning4J core?
+Do you need to add a layer with features that aren't available in DeepLearning4J core?
 This example show where to begin.

 ### CustomLayerExample.java